LaGauffre/BLOCKASTICS/README.md

 <details>
 <summary> 1.
 Blockchain concepts</summary>
            <p>A blockchain is a distributed data ledger maintained by achieving consensus among a number of nodes in Peer-to-peer network.
-After providing some preliminary definitions, we introduce the  *proof-of-work* and *proof-of-stake* consensus protocols which are at the core of public and permissionless blochchains (like the bitcoin and ethereum ones).
+After providing some preliminary definitions, we introduce the  <i>proof-of-work</i> and <i>proof-of-stake</i> consensus protocols which are at the core of public and permissionless blochchains (like the bitcoin and ethereum ones).
 We further define three dimensions according to which a blockchain system may be evaluated including (1) efficiency, (2) decentralization and (3) security.</p>
 </details>

 <details>